Neural Thermodynamics: Entropic Forces in Deep and Universal Representation Learning: Implications

+which is exactly the same as the minimal sharpness.
+This suggests that without the imbalance of the label noise alone, SGD indeed converges to the flattest solution.

+Thus, an imbalance in the input feature can lead to different sharpness-seeking behaviors.
 At the same time, if the loss function has scale invariance ($\ell(x,\theta)=\ell(x, \lambda\theta)$ for any $\lambda\in\mathbb{R}$), the learning dynamics leads to a flattening of the curvature during training (See Section~\ref{app sec: scale inv}).
-Thus, entropic forces and symmetry are strong factors deciding the sharpness-seeking behavior of SGD.
+Thus, entropic forces and symmetry are strong factors deciding the sharpness-seeking behavior of SGD.\footnote{Viewed together with the result in Section~\ref{sec: universal}, one reaches an interesting and surprising conjecture: progressive sharpening and universal representation alignment, with entirely different phenomenology, may have the same underlying cause, and could be two sides of the same coin.}